akamai/cli-edgeworkers/README.md

 1. API requires that both groupId and name be provided even if only changing one of these attributes.

 2. EdgeWorker id details response body (JSON) will be provided with 200 response code.

+3. Resource Tier ID provided should be same as the one the EdgeWorker ID already has.
+In order to provide a different resource tier id, please use the clone operation.

 ### List EdgeWorker Versions
 List Version information of a given EdgeWorker Id.